 3. Key Opinion Consumers (KOCs)

-The advantage, in this case, is that typically consumers have already done their research and made the decision to buy.
+The advantage, in this case, is that typically consumers have already done their research and made the decision to buy a specific fashion brand or a range of beauty brands.
 Therefore, you don’t have to convince them anymore that they need the product but can focus on helping them to find and choose your brand.

 Benefits of Chinese Influencer Marketing